phusion/passenger/doc/CloudLicensingConfiguration.txt.md

         0 0 1 * * /var/lib/passenger-enterprise-usage/script

- 8. Ensure that `/var/lib/passenger-enterprise-usage/script` is run during system shutdown, as the user that PassengerHelperAgent is running as.
+ 8. Ensure that `/var/lib/passenger-enterprise-usage/script` is run during system shutdown, as the user that the Passenger core is running as.
 On most Linux systems, this can be achieved by as follows:

         bash# touch /etc/init.d/passenger-enterprise-cloud-license
         bash# chmod +x /etc/init.d/passenger-enterprise-cloud-license